-19.5 Capture Thread Tuning
+18.5 Capture Thread Tuning

-A capture thread operates in one of three different modes and SolarCapture will select the best performing option available:
+A capture thread operates in different modes and SolarCapture will select the best performing option available:

-- Reliable Host Delivery (RHD): This mode offers the best performance, and is only available for Solarflare AOE (ApplicationOnload Engine) adapters. - Packed Stream: This mode provides best capture performance for non-AOE adapters (i.e. SFN7000 and SFN8000 series).
-This mode is only available when the adapter is using the capture-packed-stream firmware variant. - Normal: This mode is used when neither of the previous two modes apply.
+- Packed Stream: This mode provides best capture performance only available when the adapter is using the capture-packed-stream firmware variant. - Normal: This mode is used when packed stream mode is not applied.